-We are a 501(c)(3) non-profit organization offering exceptional educational martial arts activities for children, teens, and adults throughout South Siskiyou County.
-Our goal is to help you be healthy and stay healthy using the discipline and focus gained through martial arts training.
+We are a 501(c)(3) non-profit organization offering exceptional educational martial arts activities for children, teens, and adults throughout South Siskiyou County since 2001.

 It's simple: we focus on improving health, confidence, and safety.
 Our mission is empowering children, teens, and adults with self-confidence and self-respect through self-training, self-discipline, and self-defense so that they have essential tools to succeed in whatever they choose: school, sports, work, more.
 Our vision is a community of physically and emotionally healthy people.